The “Eye” of Happiness

 We often turn to people, money, vacations, or future endeavors in the hope of finding happiness in them.
 It might be the other way around, we might have everything we could hold, however, happiness seems to be a lost treasure.
 We must remember that the moment we depend on the materialistic world for our happiness, we would never find that actual feeling of happiness.

-The entire sea of happiness lies within ourselves, and we keep looking for it outside with a spoon in our hands.
+The entire sea of happiness lies within ourselves, and we keep looking for it outside with a spoon in our hand.
 The journey of self-discovery begins with finding the answers within, however, we end up looking up to others for it.
 We are the creators, masters, and commanders of our happiness, and dialing within is the only solution to living a happy life.

 Since we are barely aware of happiness, and what it takes to be happy regardless of any situation.
 This article will help us all understand happiness better, with a new, and interesting angle.